 Specialist recruiting and retention initiatives are employed to attract, train and retain indigenous people from remote, regional and urban localities throughout Australia.
 For example, the Indigenous Undergraduate Scheme provides a number of university sponsorship positions each year with follow on Air Force employment.

 Our Land, Our Skies is an Air Force strategy that defines appropriate pathways for indigenous participation.
 The strategy respects the importance of indigenous connections to people and place.

-Reflecting our multicultural Australian society, 13% of Air Force members originate from 111 countries outside Australia and five per cent of our workforce is bilingual.
+Reflecting our multicultural Australian society, 19% of Air Force members originate from 111 countries outside Australia and over 5 per cent of our workforce is bilingual.
 We are proud to have a diverse workforce and continue to develop strategies to increase ethnic diversity.

 The Air Force uniform is one of the traditions of RAAF service, creating a sense of belonging and pride for Air Force members.
 Air Force uniform options include turbans for members of the Sikh faith; and Hijabs for members of the Muslim faith.

 No matter which uniform our Air Force members wear, they wear their uniform with pride, and inherit a proud tradition that was established by the generations before us.

 Air Force actively supports members of the LGBTI community through a range of measures.
 Air Force has worked hard to develop inclusive policies and entitlements that are not limited by member's gender, personal circumstances or sexual orientation.
 Air Force actively supports personnel attendance at conferences and GLBTI community events, and has developed a guide which provides practical advice and support for LGBTI members in Air Force.